Chelsea denied by overhead kick; Arsenal beats Man United

 The 84th-minute bicycle kick lifted Brighton four points clear of the relegation zone.
 It was a setback for an erratic Chelsea side, with Christian Pulisic wasting chances to extend the lead secured by captain Cesar Azpilicueta in the 10th minute.

-Chelsea still strengtened its grop fourth place to five points thanks to Manchester United losing 2-0 at Arsenal but it could have been a greater cushion.
+Chelsea still strengthened its grip on fourth place to five points thanks to Manchester United losing 2-0 at Arsenal but it could have been a greater cushion.

 Tottenham’s top-four chase also had a setback with a 1-0 loss at Southampton.

 Runaway leader Liverpool is not in action until Thursday against Sheffield United.
-Leicester is 10 points behind, having played two games more, after winning 3-0 at Newcastle.
-Manchester City is a point further adrift after beating Everton 2-1.
+Leicester is 10 points behind, having played two games more, after Ayoze Perez, James Maddison and Hamza Choudhury scored in a 3-0 win at Newcastle.

+Manchester City is a point further adrift after beating Everton 2-1 through Garbriel Jesus’ two goals.

-Completing the nine games on New Year’s Day, Aston Villa won 2-1 at Burnley, Watford overcame Wolverhampton by the same score and Norwich held Crystal Palace 1-1.
+Completing the nine games on New Year’s Day, West Ham beat Bournemouth 4-0, Aston Villa won 2-1 at Burnley, Watford overcame Wolverhampton by the same score and Norwich held Crystal Palace 1-1.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports